aws-samples/finetune-bge-embeddings-blog/README.md

 Note: Make sure you have the necessary permissions and quotas set up in your AWS account to use Amazon Bedrock and SageMaker services as described in the blog post.

-* TODO: Edit your repository description on GitHub

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.